 Here’s how it works: You get a shell and an insulation layer when you purchase a 3-1 system.
 The only real neat feature here is that they’re usually made to zip together.

 Why is this even important?
 Because, when zipped together, you have a single jacket which acts as your insulation and shell in one.
 When zipped apart you can choose shell or insulation – or both.

 These systems provide an easy no-brainer type solution to layering.

 You’re stuck with whatever combination of shell and insulation the manufacturer deems appropriate.
 This isn’t so good for customizing but you can always just get a different shell insulation later and swap them out.
 The The North Face Carto Tri-Climate Jacket is an excellent example of this type of jacket.

 NOTE: Additional shells or insulation layers may not fit the zipper system of your original 3-1 coat so you may have to wear them as individual layers (something I prefer to do anyways).

-Far and away less versatile and adjustable than a 3-1 layering system, the insulated shell comes with thick insulation permanently sewn inside the jacket.
+Most lower-end ski jackets are the “insulated shell” type of jacket.
+It is far and away less versatile and adjustable than a 3-1 layering system, the insulated shell comes with thick insulation permanently sewn inside the jacket.

 There are very few situations outside of polar exploring where insulated shells have an advantage over good adjustable layering systems.